 50314 VEGETABLE/FRUIT DISPLAY - Open to youth in any Vegetable Gardening level.

-This class is allowed a 2'6" x 2'6" space for display.
+- 1. This class is allowed a 2'6" x 2'6" space for display. - 2.
 Basket must include 6 or more different kinds of vegetables or fruits.
 There may not be more than 2 different varieties of any vegetable/fruit.
 For example, red and white potatoes would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different varieties.
-The number and type of vegetables/fruits used must conform to the Vegetable/Fruit Plate/Display List on page 29.
-Exhibitors must provide the name and variety of all vegetables/fruits used (i.e. Cabbage - Golden Acre; Cucumber, slicing - Straight Eight; Tomatoes, slicing - Rocky Top; Snap Beans - Contender, etc.).
+Acorn squash and zucchini would be classified as two different vegetables. - 3.
+The number and type of vegetables/fruits used must conform to the Vegetable/Fruit Plate/Display List on page 25. - Exhibitors must provide the name and variety of all vegetables/fruits used (i.e. Cabbage Golden Acre; Cucumber, slicing - Straight Eight; Tomatoes, slicing - Rocky Top; Snap Beans - Contender, etc.).